 Age discrimination at work: measures at the organisational level to address prejudice and negative stereotypes related to older age

-Age discrimination is still predominant at workplaces despite anti-discrimination laws in place in almost
+Age discrimination is still predominant at workplaces despite anti-discrimination laws in place in almost every country.

 The importance of digital and ICT skills development for longer working lives in the age group 55+ and how to bridge the digital divide